ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 largely conducted in-person at IETF meetings, so the ability to attend was a prerequisite to participate.

-Beyond the principle that the community should govern itself, selecting volunteers with a demonstrated commitment to the organization, while limiting the number from any organization, avoids the potential for mischief via nominations that disrupt IETF operations or work against the interests of the community as a whole.
+A basic principle is that the community should govern itself, so volunteers must have a demonstrated commitment to the IETF.
+Limiting the number of volunteers sponsored by any one organization avoids the potential for mischief that disrupts IETF operations or works against the interests of the community as a whole.

 However, attitudes to business travel evolve, and remote meeting technology continues to improve, to the extent that many longstanding community members choose to participate remotely.
 The system has always excluded some from attendance, and thus qualification from the NomCom, due to cost or personal reasons.
-Further, the NomCom can now fully complete its business using online tools.
+Further, the NomCom has completed two cycles using entirely online tools.

 Counting remote attendance lowers the barriers to entry.
 As IETF is committed to